PGC 2015 Finalist, Washington, D.C.

 Isaac Aguilar is a first year student at the University of California at Berkeley studying Ecosystem Management and Forestry.
 As a PGC 2017 finalist, Isaac discovered his passion for sustainability and environmental stewardship.
 In the future, Isaac hopes to be working for the National Park Service to promote stewardship and conserve the world’s natural wonders.
 On campus, Isaac enjoys sings in an all-male a cappella choir.
 Aside from music, he enjoys being outdoors, photography, and hanging out with his friends.

-Travis took part in Project Green Challenge each year while at Rice University and was a finalist in PGC 2017.
-He now works on Cisco’s Social and Environmental Responsibility team to ensure that human rights and environmental protection are a priority in every element of their supply chain.
+Travis took part in Project Green Challenge each year while at Rice University (’18) and was a finalist in PGC 2017.
+He worked for a year on Cisco’s Social and Environmental Responsibility team before joining Cisco’s Circular Economy team; he currently works across a variety of programs to increase the use of recycled materials, decrease GHG emissions across the supply chain, and amplify the effects of sustainability communications to engage as many people as possible.
 Outside of work he also loves supporting Turning Green in empowering young people to make an impact as well as the Citizen’s Climate Lobby in their push for bipartisan policy solutions to fight climate change.

-Emi works in the Bay Area at a construction company as an engineer and regional sustainability manager.
+Emi works in the Bay Area as a Sustainability Project Manager for a construction company.
 She participated in PGC for two years in a row and was a finalist in 2014.
 What she learned inspired her to enact change from within the private sector and work to influence companies to switch from conventional to conscious.
 Her passion lies in greening the built environment, and believes that the key to saving our planet’s future is to cultivate a generation of future leaders and educate students on the importance of environmental activism.